Reflective modular forms on lattices of prime level: Abstract

 \section{Abstract}

+One of the main open problems in the theory of automorphic products is to classify reflective modular forms.
 In \cite{Sch06} Scheithauer classified strongly reflective modular forms of singular weight on lattices of prime level.
-In this paper we give a full classification of reflective modular forms on lattices of prime level and present many applications.
+In this paper we classify symmetric reflective modular forms on lattices of prime level.
+This yields a full classification of lattices of prime level which have reflective modular forms.
+We also present some applications.